 Whitfield, Mulmur Ontario Prime Location

 The British planned land grants by 1825 in Mulmur Township.
 Soon immigrants had settled the area by 1832 and by 1854, the name Whitfield won out as the name of the post office run by Robert Campbell.
-When selling real estate it’s best to go with a local realtor in Mulmur.
+When selling real estate it’s best to search locally for homes for sale in Mulmur.

 History of Whitfield